Inference for Cluster Randomized Experiments with Non-ignorable Cluster Sizes: Setup and Notation

 Example \ref{ex:numerical} illustrates that characterizing an ``average'' treatment effect in settings with cluster data depends on whether clusters or individuals are the focus of the analysis.
-This distinction, as illustrated in the example, is relevant whenever clusters feature cluster size heterogeneity and average treatment effect heterogeneity with respect to cluster size (even if the treatment effect is assumed to be homogeneous within clusters, i.e., $ Y_{i,g}(1) - Y_{i,g}(0) = \tau_g$ for some constant $\tau_g$).
+This distinction, as illustrated in the example, is relevant whenever clusters feature cluster size heterogeneity and average treatment effect heterogeneity with respect to cluster size (even if the treatment effect is assumed to be homogeneous within clusters as in Example \ref{ex:numerical}).
 When there is average treatment effect heterogeneity within and across clusters, the question becomes whether the aggregated information in the clusters, i.e., $(1/N_g)\sum_{1 \leq i \leq N_g} Y_{i,g}(a)$, should be weighted by the size of the cluster or not.

 Motivated by Example \ref{ex:numerical}, we consider two different parameters of interest: one that considers the clusters as the units of interest, and one that considers the individuals as the units of interest.
 Both of these parameters can be written in the form